sibaprasad350/Vegefoods/README.md

 ### Usage:
 Customization: Easily customize the content to align with your specific requirements.
 Design Modification: Explore and modify the design elements as needed for your unique e-commerce platform.
+### Integration:
-### Integration: Integrate the template with a backend server and MongoDB for a complete and scalable solution.
+Integrate the template with a backend server and MongoDB for a complete and scalable solution.
-Technologies Used
+### Technologies Used:
 HTML5
 Bootstrap 4
 MongoDB